Conditions for Economic Integration and Profitable Foreign Trade

 By the way, the »market liberalization« started already as early as in the 1970s after the failure of the post-war order, the Bretton Woods System.
 With the US dollar as a quasi-reserve currency, the financial and goods markets were deregulated first on a step by step basis, until the World Trade Organization (WTO), founded in 1995, accelerated the process and extended it to the service markets.
 With the introduction of the euro at the turn of the millennium, »liberalization« was taken to hazardous extremes for the eurozone countries.

 In the wake of the turmoil in the eurozone, the fundamental question arises as to the conditions under which large supranational economic areas can guarantee the prosperity and welfare of their citizens in a sustainable and comprehensive manner, and in particular whether, and if so how, extreme national differences in cultural tradition and economic productivity can be adapted or integrated at all.
+As a compliment see the article Sustainable Social Welfare.

 In order to answer this fundamental question, I will use the three known models of regional trade liberalization to address the necessary conditions for sustainable, profitable trade relations: